Essay Writing

 To get started, do the following:

-Choose "Essay Writing" from the question type dropdown to display the associated configuration panel.
+* Choose "Essay Writing" from the list of question types to display the associated configuration panel.

 The configuration panel for the **Essay Writing** question type is composed of only one element: